 Testing for hidden blood in stool

-Stool guaiac tests are currently the most commonly used type of FOB test.
-These tests detect parts of the blood pigment hemoglobin using a chemical reaction.
-In immunochemical tests, the hemoglobin is detected using antibodies instead.
 For screening purposes, German statutory health insurers only have to cover the costs of the stool guaiac tests “Hämoccult,” “HemoFec” and “HemoCare.”
 For people who have statutory health insurance in Germany, bowel cancer screening using these tests is free from the age of 50.
-Some insurers will also cover the higher costs of an immunochemical test.
+Some insurers will also cover the costs of an immunochemical test.

-To do a FOB test, two pea-sized samples of stool are put on a special test card using an applicator.
+To do this type of FOB test, two pea-sized samples of stool are put on a special test card using an applicator.
 These test cards can be closed with a flap, like an envelope.
-A test set contains three test cards for three successive bowel movements.
+A test set contains three test cards for three successive bowel movements, ideally on three different days.
 You can prepare the FOB test at home and take it to your doctor’s practice in person or send it by mail.
-A laboratory will then check the stool samples for blood.
+The samples will then be checked for blood in a laboratory.

-Some people are put off by the idea of FOB tests because they think they are disgusting or unhygienic, or because they are embarrassed to send the test card by mail.
-But there is no need to worry about this: the test cards can be sealed so that they are clean and do not smell.
+Some people are put off by the idea of FOB tests because they think they're disgusting or unhygienic, or because they're embarrassed to send the test card by mail.
+But there's no need to worry about this: the test cards can be sealed so that they're clean and do not smell.

-If you take medication and you are not sure whether this may affect your test results, ask your doctor before doing the test.
-You will find more information on how to do the FOB test correctly in the test instructions.
+If you take medication and you aren't sure whether this may affect your test results, ask your doctor before doing the test.
+You'll find more information on how to do the FOB test correctly in the test instructions.

 Advantages and disadvantages of stool guaiac tests